 In [16] they present the development of an intelligent tutor with recognition and management of emotions for mathematics.
 And in [17] they develop an affective learning system for algorithmic logic by applying gamification.
 In both works, a module for the recognition of emotions is integrated.
 This process is based on the analysis of faces.
-In the second work they also add the capture of EEG data signals to label the facial images.

 The analysis of these works helped us to identify the areas of opportunity regarding our research and to be able to define the design strategies of the methodology and algorithms for the selection of characteristics and classification to be used.
-This to validate the hypothesis that states that the proposed methodology allows us to identify emotions in educational contexts that contribute to the decision-making in the emotionlearning relationship.
+The above, to validate the hypothesis that states that the proposed methodology allows us to identify emotions in educational contexts that contribute to the decision-making in the emotion-learning relationship.